Add To Favorites

 Cover the entire head and body with a thin layer of Crayola Model Magic® compound.
 Shape an open mouth.
 Model Magic sticks to itself and most surfaces.

-Use tools and your fingers to indent eye sockets and nostrils.
+Students use modeling tools or their fingers to indent eye sockets and nostrils.
 Roll out two small balls and place them in the eye sockets.
 Add pupils.

 Create legs by rolling four long tubes, making them thicker at one end.
 Fold to form alligator legs.
 Create toes by rolling small, pointy hotdog shapes.
 Add them to the end of the legs.

 Roll out a slab and cut small triangles.
 Line up the spikes along the alligator’s back.

 For the lining of the mouth, mix a very small amount of red Model Magic with a larger amount of white Model Magic to get pale pink.
 Spread a thin layer inside the mouth.